chrisbresten/gwtda/README.md

 ```postgres=# \password
 Enter new password:
 ```
-you need ot set the password to access it throguh psycopg, for the command line client it can do a trust based auth locally through a pipe, fifo,  emulated filesystem object thing
+you need to set the password to access it through psycopg, for the command line client it can do a trust based auth locally through a pipe, fifo,  emulated filesystem object thing. keep in mind that postgres is the admin account...

 init the schema
 ```